Xuefeng-Zhu/javascript-stars/README.md

 * [sharedrop](https://github.com/cowbell/sharedrop) - HTML5 clone of Apple's AirDrop - easy P2P file transfer powered by WebRTC
 * [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 * [interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+)
+* [matter-js](https://github.com/liabru/matter-js) - a 2D rigid body physics engine for the web

 ## Layout
 * [headroom.js](https://github.com/WickyNilliams/headroom.js) - Give your pages some headroom.
 Hide your header until you need it